edHelper.com

 By Jennifer Kenny

 4 While waiting for a transplant, though, patients with failing kidneys need an artificial filtering system to remove waste from the blood.
-It is kind of a life support treatment.
+It is a kind of life support treatment.
 It can't cure kidney disease, but the filtering is necessary to keep the patient living.
 Dialysis treatment is a combination of waste removal and fluid removal.
-Dialysis is sometimes used for very ill patients whose kidneys have suddenly lost their ability to work; this is known as acute renal failure.
-On the other hand, dialysis is often used for stable patients whose kidneys permanently don't work; this is known as end stage renal failure.
+Dialysis is sometimes used for very ill patients whose kidneys have suddenly lost their ability to work.
+This is known as acute renal failure.
+On the other hand, dialysis is often used for stable patients whose kidneys permanently don't work.
+This is known as end stage renal failure.

-Paragraphs 6 to 12:
+Paragraphs 5 to 12:

 For the complete story with questions: click here for printable